Dance

 What work will I do in Dance?

-You will have the opportunity to learn both the theory and practice of Dance through studying technique, composition, choreography, performance and critical analysis.
-You will explore your creativity through compositional and choreographic tasks and examine the ideas of past and present choreographers.
-You will also be exposed to various dance genres and have the opportunity to explore Australian Indigenous, and multicultural styles of Dance.
+You will have the opportunity to learn both the theory and practice of dance through studying technique, composition, choreography, performance and critical analysis.

 Where can I find more information about Dance?